Have you found lately that you’re struggling with arguments in your relationship?

-Well, I’m here to help you to get to grips with what’s wrong, and to show you how you can make things better – both for yourself, and for your partner.
+Well, I’m here to help you to get to grips with what’s wrong.
+My aim is to show you how the two of you can resolve any future disagreements much quicker without inflicting all that pain.

 I’m hoping that the information here and on my other pages will equip you with ways to better communicate about why you become so 'passionate'.